xamarin/dev-days-labs/HandsOnLab/README.md

 ### Update App.cs
-We will be using the [Azure App Service Helpers library](https://www.nuget.org/packages/AppService.Helpers/1.1.1-beta) that we saw earlier in the presentations to add an Azure backend to our mobile app in just four lines of code.
+We will be using the [Azure App Service Helpers library](https://www.nuget.org/packages/AppService.Helpers/1.1.1-beta) that we saw earlier in the presentations to add an Azure back end to our mobile app in just four lines of code.

 In the DevDaysSpeakers/App.cs file let's add a static property above the constructor for the Azure Client: